Menu

 There is a lot that goes into conducting an annual review!

-It’s important that the reviews you conduct are documented and that the personnel that conducted the review can speak intelligently and specifically about the review they conducted, as well as the outcome and further actions they took.
+It’s important that the reviews you conduct are documented and that the personnel who conducted the review can speak intelligently and specifically about the review they conducted and the outcome and further actions they took.
 If your firm has gone through personnel changes or has experienced a great deal of growth, we would expect to see that changes were made to your compliance systems year to year.
-We would expect the same if the services you provided changed or if the types of clients you have changed.
+We would expect the same if the services you provided or the types of clients you have changed.
 If you are involved in retirement planning and are subject to ERISA, we would expect to see thorough testing of your compliance program to ensure it is responsive to obligations and requirements under ERISA, especially if you are a fiduciary as defined under ERISA.

 It’s possible you haven’t conducted an annual review in the last few years.
 You can conduct them retroactively.
-If you need help, visit our Templates Shop to purchase risk assessments you will need to conduct your annual review.
+If you need help, visit our Templates Shop to purchase the risk assessments you will need to conduct your annual review.
 Would you rather have the professionals do it?
-Schedule your consultation or give us a call at (770) 462-2118

 Author Bio